 Alexandria Ocacio-Cortez July 26 Democratic primary win over stalwart U.S. Congressman Joe Crowley in New York’s 14th congressional district has given “democratic socialism” a new lease on life.
 The progressives’ poster grandma and grandpa—Elizabeth Warren and Bernie Sanders—have been blessed with a millennial poster grandchild, and mainstream media and leftists across the country are experiencing unseasonal spring fever as we approach the fall election.

 Ms. Ocacio-Cortez’s elevation to celebrity status has not only set the far left on fire.
 It has also created an opportunity to highlight and debunk some of the myths associated with “democratic socialism” in general, and its supposedly successful implementation in the Nordic countries—Norway, Sweden, Denmark and Finland—in particular.
-As an immigrant from Sweden with 30+ years of “on-site” experience, my perspective, and that of some of my fellow countrymen who like me didn’t drink the Cool-Aid, is different from that of Ms. Ocacio-Cortez, Senators Warren and Sanders, and their “democratic socialist” followers.
+As an immigrant from Sweden with 30+ years of “on-site” experience, my perspective, and that of some of my fellow countrymen who like me didn’t drink the Kool-Aid, is different from that of Ms. Ocacio-Cortez, Senators Warren and Sanders, and their “democratic socialist” followers.

 Stefan Carlsson’s The Sweden Myth and Johan Norberg’s How Laissez-Faire Made Sweden Rich explain that Sweden is a mixed economy with significant free market elements—private property, private businesses, a functioning banking system, free trade, etc.—coupled with welfare statist programs such as socialized—government financed, operated and regulated—education and healthcare.